Nature Calls Each of Us: My Experience as a Cultural Liaison

 Along this path, you may meet others with a warm greeting, or you will complete the walk without encountering anyone, but the birds make sure they steal your attention as you wander.

 I have worked over the past year to engage Black, Indigenous and People of Color (BIPOC) community members through new and existing relationships with nonprofit, education and other local agencies.
-Since last spring, my colleague Giannina Posner and I have introduced many women of color to their first experiences in nature within the Three Rivers park system.
+My colleague Giannina Posner and I have introduced many women of color to their first experiences in nature within the Three Rivers park system.

 I consider myself a concierge for the community, and I have a strong desire to welcome women and BIPOC communities into natural spaces on their terms and at convenient times.
 I want to take time to get to know the communities I desire to serve, their groups’ needs, and their level of comfort with natural spaces.
 I tailor activities to the group's interests, working with other park professionals to introduce community members safely and responsibly to new events.

-My proudest moment from this past summer was introducing youth and adult members of United Faith Pentecostal Church, who were not swimmers, to canoeing for the first time.
+One of my proudest moments has been introducing youth and adult members of United Faith Pentecostal Church, who were not swimmers, to canoeing for the first time.
 The elation of the group could not be contained; there was joy, laughter and a sense of pride.
 I experienced a keen sense of accomplishment coming from a family of swimmers, knowing that I was asking non-swimmers to trust me and the staff of Three Rivers to lead them safely on their afternoon excursion.
 Everyone who tried canoeing was grateful for the experience and wanted to come back to the park system to learn more.

 To connect with me and learn more about the activities or events I’m planning, please email me at Nicole.Fernandez@ThreeRiversParks.org.